 Amazon has made several strategic investments that aim to increase the company’s merchant and consumer bases.
 The company has launched tools that aim to:

 Amazon is on a roll with investments in the fintech sector.
 With an eye towards international markets, Amazon has made some great bets to help support its goal of dominating retail.
-For example, India and Mexico are two countries that have seen investment from the company in high amounts to foster more engagement on the platform.
+For example, Amazon India, and Mexico are two countries that have seen investment from the company in high amounts to foster more engagement on the platform.

 The company is making banking more accessible and convenient than ever before by taking the core components of modern-day banking experience — online bill pay, personal loans, debit cards with no overdraft fees or monthly service charges, etc., tweaking them in ways designed both for Amazon customers and sellers.